eight04/angular-ezdialog/README.md

     }
 }).show();

-// Call method with options.
+// Call method with option object. ezdialog.show({
-ezdialog.show({
     title: "my title",
     msg: "my message",
     size: "md",
-    yes: "this is yes button text",
+    yes: "yes button text",
-    no: "and this is no button text"
+    no: "no button text"
 });

 // Use a custom template.
 Template will be included in dialog body.